 Ever been to a chili cook-off?
-All the chefs bring the same item (chili) to the table, but no two are ever exactly alike.
+All the chefs bring the same item (chili) to the table but no two are ever exactly alike.
 Some are mild and tangy, some bitter and heavy, others so wickedly hot they’ll burn your throat.
-What you put into it determines the end result.
+What you put into it determines the outcome.

 Marriage is the same way.

 What ingredients do you want to bring to your future marriage?
-These six ideas will help make you a better marriage partner.
+These seven ideas will help make you a better marriage partner.

 Hi, I’m Lauren Thell, author of Christian YA fiction and blogger for teens who are ready to exceed the world’s expectations.